**This post may contain affiliate links. I may be compensated if you use them.

 An HST (Harmonized Sales Tax) number is a formal number that’s required before you can start charging HST as a freelancer, self-employed individual, or small business owner.
 Even if you meet the requirements to charge HST, you can’t begin to charge it unless you’ve formally received your HST number.

 HST applies to residents of Ontario, New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island.
 If you live in Alberta, British Columbia, Manitoba, Northwest Territories, Nunavut, Saskatchewan, Yukon, or Quebec, you need a GST (Goods Services Tax) number.
 That said, you must also apply for QST if you’re a resident of Quebec.
+Some provinces may also require you to register for a provincial sales tax (PST) number.

 When to register for a GST/HST number